NordicSemiconductor/Android-nRF-Connect/documentation/Automated tests/README.md

 To make an easy start the *sample_test_hrm.xml* file contains a test that can be used with the HRS_DFU sample from the SDK.
 The instruction below describes steps that should be performed to successfully run this test.

-**Note:** Starting from the SDK 8.0 the bootloader, in case the buttonless update is NOT being used, advertises with a device address increased by 1.
+**Note:** Starting from the SDK 8.0, the DFU bootloader, in case the buttonless update is NOT being used, advertises with a device address increased by 1.
 Therefore, the test may fail in the first run if you have just the Soft Device and Bootloader flashed on the device.
 After flashing the HRS application onto it, it will start to advertise with a different address and a timeout will be thrown during connection attempt.
 But the test should work for the second time as the bootloader uses the same address if buttonless update is in use.

 1. nRF Connect (nRF Master Control Panel v2.1 or newer) will create the above files in your phone's file system in */Nordic Semiconductor* folder. **Note:** newly created files may not be visible on the PC when connected with USB.
 This is beacuse Android must perform a scan of media files.
 Get the files from GitHub or trigger the media scanner manually: restart the phone/tablet or install and launch the *Rescan SD* application (or similar) from Google Play.
 2. Copy those files to your PC.
 You will use the *test.bat* to start the testing service.
 The sample may be used as a demo or a starting point.